douglasrubims/docuforge/README.md

 ### Ignoring Files

-If you want to exclude certain files or directories from documentation generation, you can configure this by editing the `src/constants/index.ts` file.
+To exclude certain files or directories from documentation generation, simply create a `.dcfignore` file and list the files and folders you want to ignore inside it.
+The tool will automatically ignore them.
+Additionally, there is a default list of ignored paths located in the `src/constants/index.ts` file.

 ## Requirements